-It would be wrong of me to talk about food slicers for your home without also mentioning some safety concerns to be aware of.
+It would be wrong of me to talk about food slicers for your home without also mentioning how to use a meat slicer safely.

-Keep the power button off and the unit unplugged when not in use.
+Keep the Slicer Power Button off and the Unit Unplugged when not in Use

-Even if you are not ready to clean it yet, perhaps you have to walk away for a few minutes, it is good practice to keep it unplugged and the power turned off.
+Even if you are not ready to clean the food slicer yet, perhaps you have to walk away for a few minutes, it is good practice to keep it unplugged and the power turned off.